Christby/cse15l-lab-reports/lab-report-3-week-6.md

 ## Step 1: Copying the whole markdown-parse directory to the ieng6 account
 Use the command `ls` to ckeck all the files in the markdown-parse directory.

-Then use the command `scp -r . cs15lwi22aot@ieng6.ucsd.edu:~/markdownparseCopy` to create a markdownCopy directory on the server and copy the markdown-parse directory recursively to it.
+Then use the command `scp -r . cs15lwi22aot@ieng6.ucsd.edu:~/markdownparseCopy` to create a markdownparseCopy directory on the server and copy the markdown-parse directory recursively to it.

 ![Image](pic1.1.png)
 ![Image](pic1.2.png)